-Summary of changes and clarifications since HESES18 and HEIFES18
+Summary of changes and clarifications since HESES20

-Those completing HESES19 who previously completed either HESES18 or HEIFES18 should note the following changes and updates that have been made for HESES19.
-The main changes were set out in 'Funding for academic year 2020-21: Approach and data collection' (OfS 2018.31).6
+10. Those completing HESES21 who previously completed HESES20 should note the following changes and updates that have been made for HESES21.
+The main changes were set out in 'Data collection to inform funding for 2022-23' (OfS 2021.32).